jbampton/tooling-docs/apache-trusted-release/github-build.md

 The release candidate is created using a properly reviewed GHA workflow.

-We will need a GHA that creates the Release Candidate in the ATR.
+I think we will need a GHA that creates the Release Candidate in the ATR.